Dantusaikamal/Dantusaikamal/README.md

 **Talking about Personal Stuffs:**

-- 💻 I’m currently working on multiple projects :wink:;
+- 💻 I’m currently working on multiple projects :smile:;
 - 🌱 I’m currently learning Flutter and React;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@dantusaikamal](https://www.linkedin.com/in/dantu-sai-kamal/);